Margin loans offer quick capital at high risk

 How can I use a margin loan?

-A margin loan can be used instead of a mortgage to purchase an investment property or a primary home.
+A margin loan can be used instead of a standard home mortgage loan to purchase an investment property or a primary home.
 Real estate investors frequently use margin loans as bridge financing for a rapid property purchase while the mortgage is being processed.
 This can be particularly useful in highly competitive markets where cash boosts negotiating power.
 The interest on margin loans used to finance an investment property may be tax deductible.

 There are benefits to using a margin loan to purchase a home as well.
 As with an investment-property purchase, it can be used as a bridge loan to buy a new house before a homeowner’s existing property sells, or it can be a way to access capital for borrowers who don’t qualify for conventional financing.
 A margin loan can be used to fund a down payment on a mortgage, for example, although not all lenders will accept such an arrangement.